hardijabar0/game/README.md

 ### Update
 * I removed economy since it caused some errors.
 If you want to add this back in yourself use https://www.npmjs.com/package/discord-economy
+* the handlers folder should help you out since I commented out some stuff.

 ### Requirements
 * node.js